qlawmarq/expo-react-native-base/README.md

 For more information, Please check [React Navigation](https://reactnavigation.org/) website.

-### API calling
+### External API calling

 This app are using [Axios](https://axios-http.com/) for API calling.
+The configuration of axios is inside of `lib/axios` folder.

+Already, there is some example of authentification api.
-You can add your api in `lib/axios`.
+Of course, you can add your own api in `lib/axios`.

 ### Icon

-You can explore the built-in icon families and icons on the web at here: https://icons.expo.fyi/
+You can explore the built-in icon families and icons on the web at following: https://icons.expo.fyi/

 ```ts